blockchainsllc/in3-legacy/README.md

 # INCUBED

-INCUBED = A trustless INcentivized remote Node Network = IN3 This is the Typescript-version of the incubed client.
+A trustless INcentivized remote Node Network or IN3.

+This reposirotyr contains the Typescript version of the incubed client.

 [![Build Status](https://travis-ci.com/slockit/in3.svg?token=2HePjq6vsCVWSbiYxgEy&branch=master)](https://travis-ci.com/slockit/in3)